PhD in Computer Science Potential Research Areas

 Telehealth uses current computing technologies to deliver medical advice and treatment to patients at a distance.
 The purpose of telehealth is to offer better availability of medical professionals to patients at a reduced cost.
 But there’s more – telehealth also means that patients in California can access doctors in New York, or further afield, and that records can be shared securely through cloud-based technologies to ensure the best service.

 The Seidenberg School has an excellent track record when it comes to cybersecurity research.
 We lead the nation in web security, developing secure web applications, and research into cloud security and trust.
-Since 2004, Seidenberg has been designated a Center of Academic Excellence in Information Assurance Education in the New York metropolitan area three times by the National Security Agency and the Department of Homeland Security.
+Since 2004, Seidenberg has been designated a Center of Academic Excellence in Information Assurance Education three times by the National Security Agency and the Department of Homeland Security.
 We also secured more than 2 million dollars in federal and private funding for cybersecurity research during the past few years.

 The internet is fast becoming a place of education, and Pace University is keeping up with the trend by offering online bachelor’s degrees through NACTEL and iPace.
 The traditional classroom setting doesn’t suit everyone, which is why many teachers and students are choosing the Web to teach, study, and learn.

 The Seidenberg School’s research into new educational approaches include innovative spiral education models, Portable Seidenberg labs based on cloud computing and computing virtualization with which students can work in personal enterprise IT environment anytime anywhere, and creating new semantic tools for personalized cyber-learning.